 All clinical residency rotations occur within the hospital, in Kennedy Krieger School Programs, or at The Johns Hopkins University's medical campus, which houses a variety of outpatient clinics.

-Dr. Beth Slomine is the Director of Training for the postdoctoral residency program in pediatric neuropsychology.
+Dr. Megan Kramer is the director of training for the postdoctoral residency program in pediatric neuropsychology.
 The postdoctoral program is based in the Department of Neuropsychology.
 Drs.
-Cynthia Salorio and Alison Prichard are the department's Co-Directors.
-Dr. Lisa Jacobson is the Director of Research.
-Dr. Beth Slomine also serves as the Senior Psychologist and oversees psychology training in the Department of Neuropsychology, Center for Autism and Related Disorders, Psychiatric Mental Health Program, and the Center for Child and Family Traumatic Stress.
-Dr. Miya Asato is the Vice President of Training and directs the nationally recognized Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) Program at the Institute which provides graduate level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.
+Cynthia Salorio and Alison Prichard are the department's co-directors.
+Dr. Lisa Jacobson is the director of research.
+Dr. Beth Slomine serves as the senior psychologist and oversees psychology training in the Department of Neuropsychology, Center for Autism and Related Disorders, Psychiatric Mental Health Program, and Center for Child and Family Traumatic Stress.
+Dr. Miya Asato is the vice president of training and directs the nationally recognized Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) Program at the Institute which provides graduate-level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.

 The postdoctoral residency is designed to create leaders in the field of neuropsychology.
 Through didactic learning opportunities and clinical experiences, our residents acquire valuable skills in evidence-based best practices, such as independent research, teaching, supervision, advocacy and training.